adslbarxatov/UniNotifier/README.md

 ## Description

 uNot (UniNotifier), the web resources supervisor service.
+This app provides the ability to be notified when the content of user-specified websites changes.
+In other words, about updates on them, which will be presented in the form of a text log.
+Only what the user has specified is loaded – all other objects (including ads) are ignored.

-A detailed description of the app is now available on [its own page](https://adslbarxatov.github.io/UniNotifier)
+A detailed description of the app is available on [its own page](https://adslbarxatov.github.io/UniNotifier)

 &nbsp;